 Mailmeteor sends emails directly from your Gmail account and adds a sending delay between each email sent.
-It will maximize your chances to land in the primary inbox and prevent your emails from falling into spams compared to other email sending platforms.
+It will maximize your chances to land in the primary inbox and prevent your emails from falling into spam compared to other email sending platforms.
 However, you have to abide by Google's anti-spam policies to maximize your email deliverability.

 If your Gmail account is new or if you have not sent a lot of emails recently, we recommend sending emails to a small list of recipients at first (50 recipients for example).
 Slowly increase your sending volume over time.

 For large campaigns, try sending messages to one group of recipients, wait 24 hours, and then send to another group.
 Stagger mass communications over several days.

 If your campaigns have a lot of bounce, Google will detect that your database is outdated or not legitimate.
 We strongly recommended you to keep your database as clean as possible.
 If we detect spamming behavior, we will have to block your account.

 Anti-spam filters can check email content and formatting to ensure it does not contain phishing or scam.
 You may check the following:

 Email formatting: we recommend you to keep formatting as simple as possible, avoid uppercases, a combination of fonts or colors, abusive use of exclamation marks.

 Email headers (or metadata): these include the Date, From, To, and Subject of your email.
 Spam filters will check these fields to ensure there is nothing unusual there.